tombrereton/threematch/README.md

 A bejeweled/candy crush clone.

-This game has been built for a masters project at the University of Birmingham.
+This game is in development and is being built for a masters project at the University of Birmingham.

+Depending on if you have a HiDPi screen or not, you can change the `HD_SCALE` variable in `threematch.py` under the GLOBAL CONSTANSTS section.
+Recommended values are between and including 1 and 2.

 ---
 Style guide